Kubernetes Resources Data Load Optimizations

 Quick usage guide

-mixin to the given page, create the configuration variable that tells which data it should load and use the method resourceManagerFetchSecondaryResources
+Just import the resource-manager mixin to the given page, create the configuration variable that tells which data it should load and use the method resourceManagerFetchSecondaryResources to load the given data.

-If you want a code example on Rancher Dashoard, check for a full implementation of the "secondary data load" on mixins/workloads.js
+If you want a code example on Rancher Dashoard, check for a full implementation of the "secondary data load" on mixins/workloads.js.

 Example: